 Additives are: Vitamin E 50 % SD (as DL-alpha tocopheryl acetate)

-Anyone suffering from joint pain, back or muscle pain, acute injuries or chronic arthritic conditions may benefit from taking RheumaLin.
+Anyone suffering from joint, back or neck pain, or chronic arthritic conditions may benefit from taking RheumaLin.

 For acute inflammatory pain: Take 2 tablets 3 times a day with meals.